tidalcycles/vscode-tidalcycles/README.md

 - `Ctrl+Enter` to evaluate multiple lines
 - `Ctrl+Alt+H` to hush

-### Customizeable shortcuts
+### Customizable shortcuts

-You have 9 customizeable, predefined shortcuts for executing commands e.g. through key combinations.
-By default the shortcuts are initially set up to do the following:
+You have 9 customizable, predefined shortcuts for executing commands e.g. through key combinations.
+By default the shortcuts are initially set up to do the following (you can change them to your liking though):

 1. `silence` the current stream
 2. `mute` the current stream